 In the opinion of management, the working capital is insufficient to support the Company's near term general administrative and corporate operating requirements on an on-going basis.
 In order to fund mineral property expenses and fund administrative costs, further financings will be required, and the Company is likely to raise such funds from the issuances of equity.

-The Company completed the following debt financings during the years ended November 30, 2020 and 2019:
+The Company completed the following debt financings during the year ended November 30, 2020 and the three months ended February 28, 2021:

 Loans